What is a North Star metric?

 Measuring progress against your North Star metric over time

-Companies also need the right analytics tools to measure progress toward their North Star metric and sub-metrics.
+Companies also need the right analytics platforms to measure progress toward their North Star metric and sub-metrics.
 Without user-friendly analytics that teams can access at a whim, companies can’t tell whether they’re succeeding and can’t course-correct.

 Most teams find product analytics (or user analytics) vital to measuring their North Star metric.
 Product analytics provide user-level insights that most analytics platforms—especially free ones—don’t capture.
 More specifically, user analytics can: